casonadams/word-type-formatter/README.md

 ## Goals

 - This problem is intended to be simple to solve algorithmically
-- The goad is to evalute your ablity to structure your solution such that it is extensible, maintainable, and testable.
+- The goal is to evalute your ablity to structure your solution such that it is extensible, maintainable, and testable.
 - HINT: Your solution should include one or more "classes"